dnygren/file_url/README.md

 # FileURL
 #### (Copyright (c) 2019, by Daniel C. Nygren.)
-## Creating URLs for use in E-Mail Attachments
+## Creating URLs for use in Email Attachments
-Why you should use URLs in E-mail messages
+### Why you should use URLs in Email messages
-Attaching files to e-mail messages is a convenient way of distributing files to the recipients listed on the address line.
+Attaching files to email messages is a convenient way of distributing files to the recipients listed on the address line.
 This is fine for one or just a few recipients, however many attachments wind up getting sent to mailing list aliases that address large numbers of recipients.
-There are a few problems with attaching files to e-mails destined to multiple recipients:
+There are a few problems with attaching files to emails destined to multiple recipients:
 *   Network and CPU bandwidth needed to send individual copies of attachments to each addressee's mail server.